The five labours of Europe:

 Some Private-Public Synergies

-Added Value of Financial lnstruments in the Pursuit
+Added Value of Financial lnstruments in the Pursuit of General lnterests

-C. Prioritv for lnvestment
+C. Priority for lnvestment

 Target Figures